£65.00

 £60.00

-Shimano Deore bottom bracket, hailing from Japan and dating back to 1988.
-Made from steel and weighing in at 307 grams.
+Shimano Deore cantilever brakes (or cantis if you prefer), hailing from Japan and dating back to 1987.
+Made from aluminium and weighing in at 343 grams.
 A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO